SharePoint/sp-dev-docs/docs/spfx/office/overview.md

 The Yeoman SharePoint Generator will prompt you with a series of questions.
 Follow the same guidance for creating a new SPFx web part when responding to these questions.

 Once the project has been created, update the web part's `supportedHosts` property to indicate where it can be used.
-For example, add `TeamsTab` and/or `TeamsPersonalApp` to te `supportedHosts` property in the **./config/package-solution.json** file.
+For example, add `TeamsTab` and/or `TeamsPersonalApp` to the `supportedHosts` property in the **./config/package-solution.json** file.
 For more information, see [Building Microsoft Teams Tabs using SharePoint Framework](../integrate-with-teams-introduction.md).

 ## Determine the current runtime host for your app